ViniZap4/vinizap4/README.md

   />
 </a>

-Hi!, My name is **Vinicius** and I'm **21 years old** and I'm a **computer scientist** and I have been focusing my study and projects on **front-end** and **game development**, in the moment I'm styding and improving my knowledge about fullstack development with nodejs, reactjs and react native and for game development Unity 3d, Godot and Unreal Engine.
+Hi!, My name is **Vinicius** with **21 years old**, I'm a **computer scientist**, have been focusing my study and projects on **front-end** and **game development**, at the moment I'm studying and improving my knowledge about Fullstack development with Nodejs, React, and react native and for game development Unity 3d, Godot and Unreal Engine.
 You can also see my main projects on my personal site -> [ViniZap](https://vinizap.vercel.app/)

 ### What I current working: